-- 2 Press and hold until a confirmation screen appears. - 3 Press [®] or press ⊙ under Yes. - 4 Select Key. - 5 Press the number key you want to assign to the shortcut. - 6 Press ®. - 7 If you want to record a voice name for the shortcut: Select Voice.
+- 2 Press and hold until a confirmation screen appears. - 3 Press ® or press ∅ under Yes. - 4 Select Key. - 5 Press the number key you want to assign to the shortcut.

+- 6 Press ®. - 7 If you want to record a voice name for the shortcut: Select Voice.
 As directed by the screen prompts, say and repeat the name you want to assign to the number.
-Speak clearly into the microphone.

-8 Press 1 under Done.
+Speak clearly into the microphone. - 8 Press @ under Done. - 9 If the number key you chose is already assigned to a shortcut, a prompt appears asking if you want to replace the existing shortcut.